manifold-systems/manifold/manifold-deps-parent/manifold-params/README.md

 ### Key features
 * **Optional parameters** -- Define default values directly in methods, constructors, and records
 * **Named arguments** -- Call methods using parameter names for clarity and flexibility
-* **Flexible defaults** -- Use expressions, reference earlier parameters, or access instance fields
+* **Flexible defaults** -- Use expressions, reference earlier parameters, and access local methods and fields
 * **Customizable behavior** -- Override default values in subclasses or other contexts
 * **Safe API evolution** -- Add parameters or change defaults without breaking binary or source compatibility
 * **Eliminates overloads and builders** -- Collapse boilerplate into a single, expressive method or constructor